Chino Amobi

-Chinonyeelu Uchechi Amobi (born 1984), known professionally as Chino Amobi, is an American experimental electronic musician, contemporary artist and director.
-He is also co-founder of the independent record label NON Worldwide.
-He has worked in the fields of painting and sound design, and has since been acclaimed for his albums Airport Music for Black Folk (2016) and Paradiso (2017).
+Chinonyeelu Uchechi Amobi (born 1984), also known as Chino Amobi, is an American contemporary artist, musician, painter and director.
+He is a co-founder of the now-defunct independent record label NON Worldwide, and has released albums on the label that include Airport Music for Black Folk (2016) and Paradiso (2017).

 Early life and education

-Amobi was born in Tuscaloosa, Alabama in 1984 and grew up in Virginia.
+Amobi was born in Tuscaloosa, Alabama, in 1984 and grew up in Virginia.
 Amobi's parents emigrated from Nigeria, and he frequently traveled to the country as a child to visit extended family.
 Concerned about assimilation into American life, Amobi's parents did not teach their children to speak their native Igbo.
 Amobi experienced alienation growing up in America and said "I can't speak Igbo so I never fully felt Nigerian or black American."
 However, Amobi has also spoken of the importance and closeness of the Nigerian-American community in Virginia to his family.
 He has also recalled his travels to Nigeria as a significant early artistic influence.

 As a child, Amobi pursued art and learned to make music through software like eJay, the first-generation PlayStation game MTV Music Generator, and Apple Inc.'s GarageBand.
 In high school, Amobi made hip hop music with his brother, who is now a rapper under the name Chichi the Eternal.
 He favored music with an immersive, world-building quality, naming video game music and musicians like Nas, Wu-Tang Clan, Björk, and Radiohead as early influences.
 Amobi attended the public John Tyler Community College with a plan to transfer to undergraduate art school, obtain a doctorate, and teach painting at the community-college level.
 He transferred to Virginia Commonwealth University in 2006, graduating cum laude in 2009 with a BFA.
 In 2019, Amobi completed a MFA in graphic design at VCU.